david.munoz@ctfc.cat

 LINE / Spatial ecology

-Graduated in Environmental Biology from the Autonomous University of Barcelona, having completed part of the degree at Andrés Bello University in Santiago, Chile.
-Master's in Terrestrial Ecology and Biodiversity Management from the Autonomous University of Barcelona, completing part of the master's thesis at the AgroParisTech Institute in Nancy (France).
+Bachelor’s Degree in Environmental Biology from the Universitat Autònoma de Barcelona, with part of the program completed at Universidad Andrés Bello in Santiago, Chile.
+Master’s Degree in Terrestrial Ecology and Biodiversity Management from the Universitat Autònoma de Barcelona, with part of the master’s thesis carried out at the Institut AgroParisTech in Nancy, France.

 Keywords